SUSE/pacemaker-deploy/README.md

 In the config/defaults.yaml file, info about all currently supported keys and educated guessed values for defaults are provided.

+Not all the keys are mandatory.
+The deployment file provided is mixed with the defaults config file to have a value for every single key.
+This way, only keys that differ from defaults need to be specified.
+Note, however, taht there are no valid defaults for some mandatory keys such as name and provider.

+The defaults file is also used by the wizard to provide default values when asking the user.

 ___
 # Architecture